gypsymauro/wamba/README.md

 # wamba
 ## What's wamba

-Wamba (Web Samba) it's a simple tool to show connected user to a samba server and some useful informations and tools:
+Wamba (Web Samba) it's a simple WEB GUI to samba's tools (smbstatus and wbinfo), it shows connected user to a samba server and some useful informations and tools:
 * list of the connected users;
 * a VNC protocol link to connect to the users's clients;